-When disaster recovery planners at one financial institution set a 15-minute mean-time-to-recovery goal, nightly backups to a virtualized iSCSI storage area network (SAN) at a warm site seemed
+When disaster recovery planners at one financial institution set a 15-minute mean-time-to-recovery goal, nightly backups to a virtualized iSCSI storage area network (SAN) at a warm site seemed like the answer—provided, of course, that the block data replication process would finish by morning.
+But vendor marketing doesn't always match reality.

 Even with a dedicated wide area network (WAN) link connecting TopLine Federal Credit Union's data center to a 15 TB Dell EqualLogic SAN at one of its branch offices, WAN replication always lagged days behind schedule, according to Colleen Jakes, director of information services for the Minneapolis/St. Paul-based credit union.